 - Keep notes about all calls and interactions

-- Categorize contacts in logical groups that make follow up easy
+- Categorize contacts in logical groups or segments that make follow up easy

 Let's face it, no one can remember everything about every customer, especially as your business keeps growing.
-You CRM functions as a centralized repository to store and maintain your data and manage your customer relationships.
+Your CRM functions as a centralized repository to store and maintain all of the conversations and details that you need to manage your customer relationships.

 Having all this data stored can help your business better understand your prospects and customers.
 These insights allow you to forge a stronger connection with your most important customers.

 Here are some quick statistics on the benefits of having a CRM:

 - Productivity – Using a CRM can improve your sales productivity by 34%

 - Sales Revenue – The average ROI for using a CRM is $8.71 for every $1 invested

 - Upselling/Cross-Selling – You have a 60-70% better possibility of increasing revenue from existing clients and a 5-20% chance of increasing the pie with a prospect